 Japanese rice bowls are the gift that you just can’t go wrong with.
 They come in more shapes, sizes, and colors than you could imagine.
 You’re guaranteed to find the perfect design for that special someone.

-I can never resist the allure of the ceramic section when I go shopping, because handmade rice bowls are just beautiful.
+I can never resist the allure of the ceramic section when I go shopping, because handmade rice bowls (Amazon affiliate link) are just beautiful.

 Most ceramic bowls are safe to use in a dishwasher and microwave, but you should check the labels before purchasing just to play it safe.